qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 A quaternion is a rotating transformation.
 For example you can create a rotation along Y axis for 45 degrees by `DQuaternion.rotateByDegrees(new Vec3d(0,1,0),45).toMcQuaternion()` .

-Normally you don't need to care about the four numbers in quaternion.
-You just need to know these:
+About quaternions, you just need to know these:

-* A quaternion can be seen as a unit 4D vector, or a point on a 4D unit sphere surface.
-If the 4D vector is not unit-length, the rotation will not function normally.
+* A quaternion can be seen as a unit 4D vector.
+If the 4D vector is not unit-length, it will not be a valid rotation.
-* Hamilton product combines two rotating transformations.
+* Hamilton product combines two rotating transformations. `a.hamiltonProduct(b)` gives the rotation that firstly apply `b` and then `a` .
 The sequence matters.
 * Conjugate means getting the inverse rotation.
 * Having the 4 numbers negated does not change the corresponding rotation.
 * The quaternion can be interpolated on the 4D sphere surface.

+Quaternion can not only represent a rotating process, it can also represent an orientation.
+You can manipulate portal orientation by `PortalAPI.getPortalOrientationQuaternion` and `PortalAPI.setPortalOrientationQuaternion` .

 IP does not use Euler angle for rotation because Euler angle requires handling many edge cases and is more complex.